Ph.D. in Economics

 University College London, UK

 Economics of aging, health economics, and applied econometrics

 Emma Aguila is an Assistant Professor at the USC Sol Price School of Public of Policy.
 She was previously a Senior Economist and Director of the RAND Center for Latin American Social Policy (CLASP).
 Dr. Aguila earned her Bachelor’s Degree at the Instituto Tecnológico Autónomo de Mexico (ITAM) in Mexico City.
 She completed her master’s and Ph.D. in Economics at University College London in the United Kingdom.
 Her research interests include pension reform, saving for retirement, access to social security benefits and healthcare for vulnerable elderly population, and the interrelation between socioeconomic status and health.

-Dr. Aguila has received several awards for her work on pension reform in Mexico.
+Dr. Aguila has received several awards for her work on social security systems in Mexico.
 Her study on the effects of pension reform (pay-as-you-go versus fully-funded systems) on private savings and consumption received the first prize in pensions in 2005 from CONSAR, Mexico.
 In 2007, Dr. Aguila’s study on social security systems, pension provision, and retirement behavior in Mexico received the Inter-American Award for Research in Social Security.
-In 2008, she received the RAND Gold Merit Award for her contributions to social policy in Latin America.
+In 2008, she received the RAND Gold Merit Award for her contributions to research in economics of aging in Latin America.
+In 2016, she received the inaugural High Impact Research Award from the USC Sol Price School of Public Policy for her work on retirement account management fees and elderly income security in Mexico.

-Dr. Aguila has published two books examining aspects of income security in retirement, social security, health, and migration: (1) United States and Mexico: Ties That Bind, Issues That Divide and (2) Living Longer in Mexico: Income Security and Health.
+Dr. Aguila has published two monographs examining aspects of income security in retirement, social security, health, and migration: (1) United States and Mexico: Ties That Bind, Issues That Divide and (2) Living Longer in Mexico: Income Security and Health.
 She has also authored several articles in top-ranking scientific journals.

 Dr. Aguila has significant experience designing and implementing field experiments and longitudinal surveys.
 She is currently leading a randomized control trial analyzing the impact of a non-contributory pension program in the State of Yucatan, Mexico.
 She is advisor of the Mexican Health and Aging Study (MHAS) survey in Mexico and the Social Protection Survey (EPS) in Latin America.